 Sapporo Clock Tower is located 0.7 km south of JR Sapporo station and just north of Odori park.

 It is the symbol of Sapporo.

 It was built as a training gym of Sapporo Agricultural College (current Hokkaido University) in 1878.

-It was planned by Professor William Wheeler (1876-1930) who was the assistant principal invited from Massachusetts Agricultural College.
-And Japanese engeneers built it.
+It was planned by Professor William Wheeler (1876-1930) who was the assistant principal invited from Massachusetts Agricultural College in the United States of America.